opencomputeproject/HWMgmt-OCP-Profiles/LiquidCooling/OCPCoolantDistributionUnitSpec.md

 The Redfish Interop Validator is located at https://github.com/DMTF/Redfish-Interop-Validator.

-The Coolant Distribution Unit v1.0.0 profile extends from the Liquid Cooling Baseline v1.0.0 profile.
+The OCP Coolant Distribution Unit v1.0.0 profile extends from the OCP Liquid Cooling Baseline v1.0.0 profile.
 This extension is specified directly in the profile.
-This means that the switch profile specifies conformance to the baseline profile in addition to any requirements specified in the Coolant Distribution Unit profile.
+This means that the specification requires conformance to the OCP Liquid Cooling Baseline profile in addition to any requirements specified in the OCP Coolant Distribution Unit profile.

 ```
 "RequiredProfiles": {
-    "OCPLiquidCoolingBaseline.v0_9_0": {
+    "OCPLiquidCoolingBaseline": {
         "MinVersion": "1.0.0"
     }
 },